 The decor feels warm, relaxing, and very German.
 A small vase with a single red rose is attached to each seat wall, next to the entertainment screen, which I particularly liked, and you will find a small bar (with water, Champagne, and orange juice) located between the cabin’s front wall and the middle two seats in the first row.
 There are also several private lockers in the cabin’s front, with each passenger being assigned one locker upon boarding.

 The Best First Class Seat on Lutfhansa

 Upon request, the flight attendants turn the seat into a fully flat-bed with a length of 81 inches (205 cm).
 The bed is covered with a comfortable mattress topper and temperature-regulating duvet and dressed with Fleuresse cotton sheets, a throw, and a thick pillow.
-The bed(ding) is superb and I was able to sleep for a couple of hours (which doesn’t happen to me a lot).
+The bed(ding) is superb, and I could sleep for a couple of hours (which doesn’t happen to me a lot).

-Solo travelers should go fo the window seats, while companions should choose the middle seats.
-There is no worst seat in Lufthansa’s A380 First Class cabin, they are all pretty great!
+Solo travelers should go for the window seats, while companions should choose the middle seats.
+There is no worst seat in Lufthansa’s A380 First Class cabin.
+They are all pretty great!

 Lufthansa First lass Amenity Kit

 The amenity kit is in a navy blue bag created by Jil Sanders.
 The bag contains the essentials (e.g., eye mask, earplugs, a comb, shoehorn, toothbrush, and toothpaste) as well as three tubes with La Prairie skin products.
 There are also bose noise-canceling headphones (you cannot keep these as the crew collects them before landing), a pair of slippers, and Van Laack branded pajamas.